Toledo, Peoria and Western Railway: Post-Santa Fe activity

 Under DO ownership, the TP&W began to serve as a western terminus for the NYS&W's own intermodal operations out of the New York City area.
 The TP&W's headquarters were relocated to DO's headquarters in Cooperstown, New York, where DO dispatched all of their subsidiaries.
 Nine of the TP&W's GP20s were rebuilt and repainted in the NYS&W's yellow-and-black paint scheme, and some of them were often transferred to operate for the NYS&W. By 1998, the TP&W reportedly turned a revenue profit of $13.4 million and hauled over 59,000 freight and intermodal trains.

 During that time, the NYS&W experienced some financial losses, since their intermodal traffic was on a decline.
 In 1997, when it was announced that Conrail would be split between CSX and Norfolk Southern (NS), DO president and CEO Walter Rich explored ways to aid his fellow stockholders' demands.
 Rich subsequently arranged to jointly purchase the majority of DO's shares with CSX and NS.
 In August 1999, DO sold the TP&W to RailAmerica for $24 million.

+On February 11, 2005, the KJRY, which by then was a subsidiary of Pioneer Railcorp, completed their acquisition of the west end of the TP&W's line between La Harpe and Peoria, adding 76 mi to the KJRY's network.
 By 2010, the TP&W's traffic primarily consisted of agricultural products, including raw and processed grain products, chemical products, and completed tractors, but they were no longer operating intermodal trains.
 In December 2012, Genesee & Wyoming Inc. (G&W) acquired RailAmerica, gaining ownership of the TP&W, and they began repainting all of their locomotives in G&W's orange-and-black paint scheme.

-Sale of trackage to the Keokuk Junction Railway

-On December 24, 1986, the Santa Fe sold a 28 mi portion of the TP&W line between La Harpe and Keokuk, to the Keokuk Junction Railway (KJRY), which had been created to operate former Rock Island (RI) trackage in Keokuk.
-The KJRY began serving a corn-processing plant owned by Roquette America.

-In March 1996, the KJRY became a subsidiary of Pioneer Railcorp.
-On February 11, 2005, the KJRY completed their acquisition of the west end of the TP&W's line between La Harpe and Peoria, adding 76 mi to the KJRY's network.